mandeepairborne/samweb/content/_index.md

 - Lightweight by default, powerful when needed; no JavaScript is used by default.
 - Privacy respecting analytics using [GoatCounter](https://www.goatcounter.com), with support for self-hosting.
 - Estimated read time of the post; put away those with short attention spans.
-- Everything is tinted with the user-defined primary color for a pleasant look.
 - Light/dark/system theme switcher (for some reason everyone likes these).
+- Everything is tinted with the user-defined accent color for a pleasant look.
 - GitHub-style alerts.
 Yes, they're pretty, but don't overuse them.
 - Post banners; they're even used in the social media cards!
 - YouTube/Vimeo shortcodes for easy video embedding.